gustavochm/phasepy/docs/source/models/phasepy.cubic.rst

 When working with mixture you will need to provide interaction parameters to the mixrule of the EoS.
 In the following code blocks you can see how to add interaction parameters to a mixture and then how to specify a mixrule.

-For the case of classic quadratic mixrule:
+For the case of classic quadratic mixrule (QMR):

 .. math::
 	a_m = \sum_{i=1}^c \sum_{j=1}^c x_ix_ja_{ij} \quad a_{ij} = 	\sqrt{a_ia_j}(1-k_{ij}) \quad b_m = \sum_{i=1}^c x_ib_i